 This is where your career coach comes in.

 Let’s discuss career coaching in more detail.
 Why hire a career coach?
 What is career coaching anyway?
+Are they the same as career counsellors?
 And how can a career coach help?

 What does a Career Coach do?